Kunti: Early life

+Birth of Karna

+Driven by a mixture of curiosity and youthful impulsiveness, she decides to test the mantra shortly after her first menstruation.
+Observing the radiant form of the sun at dawn, she invokes Surya, the sun god.
+Surya appears, assuring Kunti that refusal is impossible, as a summoned deity must not return unsatisfied.
+Though she pleads with him to depart, declaring herself still an unmarried girl, Surya insists.
+He attempts to allay her fears by promising that her virginity will remain intact and that their son will be born with divine qualities.

+Compelled by divine persuasion and desire for Surya, Kunti consents under the condition that her son resembles his celestial father.
+Thus, Kunti becomes pregnant, which she hides from everyone.
+When the son is born, Surya's promise is fulfilled: Karna is born with golden armor and earrings, divine gifts signifying his celestial origin.
+Despite the miracle, Kunti, terrified of social shame and her family's disapproval, places the newborn in a basket and sets him adrift on the Ashvanadi river, lamenting the fate of the child and the unknown woman who would raise him.

+Karna is discovered and adopted by a charioteer Adhiratha and his wife Radha, while Kunti returns to the palace, burdened with grief and secrecy.
+She remains a kanya—a virgin girl—both in body and status, as Surya’s divine power leaves her visibly untouched, preserving her social reputation.

 Marriage and children

-Kuntibhoja organized Kunti's swayamvara.
+Kuntibhoja organised Kunti's swayamvara.
 Kunti chose King Pandu of Hastinapur, making her the Queen of Hastinapur.
 Soon after, during his mission to expand his empire, Pandu, on Bhishma's proposal, married Madri, a princess of Madra in order to secure the vassalage of Madra.
-Kunti was disturbed by her husband's actions, but eventually reconciled with him and treated Madri as sister.
+Kunti was disturbed by her husband's actions, but eventually reconciled with him and treated Madri as a sister.

 Pandu, while hunting in a forest, mistakenly shot and killed Rishi Kindama and his wife as they had taken the form of deer to mate.
 The dying sage then cursed him to die if he tries to embrace or touch his wives.
 Pandu renounced the kingdom and went into exile with Kunti and Madri.

-Pandu could not have children from his wives as he was supposed to treat them as relatives due to the curse by sage Kindama.
-A remorseful Pandu renounced the kingdom and went into exile with Kunti and Madri.
-He met some sages and asked them away for heaven and salvation.
+Pandu could not sire children with his wives due to the curse by sage Kindama.
+A remorseful Pandu met some sages and asked them a way for heaven and salvation.
 They said, without children, one can never aspire for heaven.
 When Pandu expressed to Kunti his despair at the prospect of dying childless, she mentioned the boon granted to her.
 He happily advised her to beget children by suitable, illustrious men.
-Thus, Kunti used the boon granted to her by Sage Durvasa (which she had used to bear Karna) to bear three sons—Yudhishthira by Dharmaraja - god of Justice; Bhima by Vayu - god of wind, and Arjuna by Indra - the king of Svarga (Heaven).
+Thus, Kunti used the boon granted to her by Sage Durvasa to bear three sons—Yudhishthira by Dharmaraja – god of Justice; Bhima by Vayu – god of wind, and Arjuna by Indra – the king of Svarga (Heaven).
 She also invoked Ashvins for Madri on her behest and Madri gave birth to twin sons, Nakula and Sahadeva.